-If you’ve been listening to my music for a while (thank you! <3), you might have been surprised at how different “Heart Armour 33” is, compared to something like “Realm of the Unicorns”.
-Most of my wonderful listeners only know me as a dark ambient artist but I made an exception here and went back to my roots a little…
+If you’ve been listening to my music for a while (thank you!), you might have been surprised at how different “Heart Armour 33” is, compared to something like “Realm of the Unicorns”.
+Most of my wonderful listeners only know me as a fantasy ambient artist but I made an exception here and went back to my roots a little…

 Everything I write has a deep meaning to me and is completely authentic.
 I just don’t see a point in releasing music otherwise.
 So let me tell you the short version about my little anthem:

 A few years back I had my heart broken by someone I loved dearly.
 I feel foolish admitting this now but I really thought he was “the one”.
 I know, we’ve all been there at some point, right?

 It was in the middle of a cold January, my African Grey parrot Snu was diagnosed with a fungal infection and fighting for his life.
 (Don’t worry, Snu has survived!)

 I was so anxious and scared to lose him.
 I grew up with that bird, who is now over 30 years old and I consider him a sibling.
 All this stress and worry gave me the flu but I couldn’t rest, desperately trying to find a knowledgeable vet in my area.

 My boyfriend at the time abruptly ended our relationship because he missed the “freedom” of being able to party the night away and had no interest in being there for me and my parrot.